TarunKumar6069/dynamic-recipe-finder/README.md

 grid-template-columns is used for the recipe list, which automatically changes from 3 columns on a desktop to 1 column on a mobile phone.

-How to Run This Project

-This project is structured with separate HTML, CSS, and JS files.

-Deploy to a Server (Recommended)

-Upload the index.html, style.css, and app.js files to your GitHub repository.
-Connect your GitHub repository to Vercel or Netlify.
-Vercel/Netlify will deploy your project to a live URL (e.g., recipe-finder.vercel.app).

 Run Locally (Requires a Server)

 Because browsers block API requests from local files (file:///...), you cannot just double-click index.html.